 At Net Solutions, we understand how important — and overwhelming— it can be to make this choice.
-For more than 20 years, we’ve been a trusted partner to global eCommerce startups and enterprises for more than two decades.
+For more than 20 years, we’ve been a trusted partner to global eCommerce start-ups and enterprises for over two decades.
 We’re here to help you make the best decision for your business — not just the platform but also the eCommerce strategy necessary for your ongoing success.

 1. Which is the fastest growing eCommerce platform?

 Iperiodriod of growing eCommerce, Shopify has gained the reputation of being the fastest growing platform.
 It is a unique retail eCommerce platform that works with the philosophy of building a democratic e-commerce ecosystem.
 It is good for large-scale businesses that want to excel further, as also small & medium-sized businesses.
 Since 2004, it has grown to over 5000 employees and expanded its business in 175 countries.
 In the third quarter of 2020, it showed a profit growth over the same period in 2019.
 The gross profits grew 61% – to $2,481.1 million in 2021, as compared to $1,541.5 million for 2020.